Aleurites moluccanus: Distribution and habitat

-Distribution

-Its native range is impossible to establish precisely because of early spread by humans, and the tree is now distributed throughout the New and Old World tropics.
+Its native range is impossible to establish precisely because of early spread by humans, and the tree is now distributed throughout the New and Old World tropics including the Indian subcontinent, Southeast Asia, Papuasia, Queensland, and some islands of the western Pacific Ocean.

 The candlenut was first domesticated on the islands of Southeast Asia.
 Remains of harvested candlenuts have been recovered from archaeological sites in Timor and Morotai in eastern Indonesia, dated to around 13,000 and 11,000 BP, respectively.
 Archaeological evidence of candlenut cultivation is also found in Neolithic sites of the Toalean culture in southern Sulawesi dated to around 3,700 to 2,300 BP.
 Candlenuts were widely introduced into the Pacific islands by early Austronesian voyagers and became naturalized to high volcanic islands.

-Habitat

 A. moluccanus grows in tropical rainforests and gallery forests.
 It is a very fast-growing tree and often appears in disturbed rainforest.
 In Australia the altitudinal range is from sea level to 800 m.